missing-semester/missing-semester/_2020/data-wrangling.md

-So, looking back at `/.*Disconnected from /`, we see that it matches any text that starts with any number of characters, followed by the literal string "Disconnected from ".
+So, looking back at `/.*Disconnected from /`, we see that it matches any text that starts with any number of characters, followed by the literal string "Disconnected from".
 Which is what we wanted.
 But beware, regular expressions are trixy.
 What if someone tried to log in with the username "Disconnected from"?
 We'd have: